ibexa/documentation-developer/docs/api/public_php_api_search.md

 ### Paginating search results

-To paginate search results, it is recommended to use the [Pagerfanta library](https://github.com/whiteoctober/Pagerfanta) and [eZ Platform's adapters for it.](https://github.com/ezsystems/ezplatform-kernel/tree/v1.0.0/eZ/Publish/Core/Pagination/Pagerfanta)
+To paginate search results, it is recommended to use the [Pagerfanta library](https://github.com/whiteoctober/Pagerfanta) and [[[= product_name_oss =]]'s adapters for it.](https://github.com/ezsystems/ezplatform-kernel/tree/v1.0.0/eZ/Publish/Core/Pagination/Pagerfanta)

 ``` php
 //...